pke11y/net-auto-sol/validate-l3vpn/README.md

 - Running failed tests in Ansible removes the node from subsequent plays.
 Napalm validation reports is better for that type of failure than assert
 - Failed tests for invalid scenarios in GitLab causes the CI execution to stop.
 Steps following the failure are lost.
 Need a better way to run tests with expected failure results.
 - Gitlab-runner is executed as root and command execution can be different for user installed applications e.g. pytest.
 Needed to install pytest as root to ensure the runner was successful `sudo pip3 install pytest`.
 The `gitlab-runner exec shell <CMD>` was a good troubleshooting tool.
-- GitLab integration required a lot of Unix/Linux skills which may be lacking!
+- GitLab integration required a lot of Unix/Linux skills.
-- GitLab repository mirroring of GitHub repository was used to monitor for any commits.
+- GitLab mirroring repository was used to monitor for any commits in a GitHub repository.
 Testing was conducted by manually refreshing the mirrored repository, which initiated the pipeline job execution.
 A better solution is needed here, such as running the CI when a branch is merged into master.